GamalMoneep/Quantum_ai/docs/index.md

 ---
-description: "Community Lecture Archive - Weekly quantum computing lectures and monthly events with videos, slides, and resources"
+description: "Community Lecture Archive - Weekly quantum computing lectures and monthly events with videos, slides, and resources.
+Learn from experts and join our community."
 ---

 # Community Lecture Archive